A Beginner’s Guide to the WordPress Front Page (Homepage)

 1. Choose Whether to Display Posts or a Static Page

 You can also choose which alternative page will display your blog posts.
-Keep in mind that you’ll need to have these pages already created before you can select them to display.
+Keep in mind that you’ll need to have these pages already created before you can select them.

 3. Create a Custom WordPress Page Template